andyRon/note-exercise/ios/Beginning iPhone Development with Swift 2, 2nd Edition/Beginning iPhone Development with Swift 2, 2nd Edition.md

         * drag a Table View to View window
         * add Constraints
         * makes controller class both the data source and delegate
+        * writing the controller
+        * adding the image
         *